hcavalle/goodengine/src/documents/pages/about.html.md

 ```

 ###Mission
-Good Engine solves tech and enginering problems for social enterprise.
+Good Engine engineers impact for business.
 ###Vision
-Business and technology will solve present social issues.
+Business and technology can solve present social issues.
 ###Values

-Work is about focus and satisfaction.
 Fewer is more.
 Everything we do matters.
+People come first.

 <br>